-Get them a buddy
+4. Get a bored cat a buddy

 One of the best ways to keep your cat from feeling bored?
 Getting them another cat to keep them company!
 Cats are social animals, and if you can integrate another cat into your family, it could help keep boredom at bay for both felines.